Some papers about p values

 Original papers about the problem

 Colquhoun, D. (2014).
 An investigation of the false discovery rate and the misinterpretation of p-values.
-Royal Society Open Science This first paper looked at the risk of false positive results by simulation of Student’s t test.
+Open access at Royal Society Open Science This first paper looked at the risk of false positive results by simulation of Student’s t test.
 The advantage of simulation is that it makes the assumptions very clear without much mathematics.
 The disadvantage is that the results aren’t very general.

 Colquhoun, D. (2017).
 The reproducibility of research and the misinterpretation of p-values .
-Royal Society Open Science.
+Open Access at Royal Society Open Science.
 This paper gives, in the appendix, mathematically exact solutions or the false positive risk, calculated by the p-equals method.
 This allows the false positive risk to be calculated, as a function of the observed p value, for a range of sample sizes.
 A web calculator is provided that makes the calculations simple to do.

 Colquhoun, D. and Longstaff, C. (2017).
 Web calculator for false positive risk http://fpr-calc.ucl.ac.uk/